itstanayhere/OOP-project/Abstract.md

 ## Conclusion
 ---

 This To-Do List application demonstrates key software development principles like object-oriented programming (OOP), exception handling, and multithreading.
-With its easy-to-use interface and functional features, it not only addresses task management in the practical world.
+With its easy-to-use interface and features, it attempts to address task management in the practical world.

 We encourage you to explore the application as a reflection of our understanding and implementation of JavaFX and essential programming practices.
-It implements everything we have been taught and more.